mvidailhet/ng-pokedex-cours-2021/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

+## Getting Started

+You need to create a connect.ts file in the root of your project, to export DB_CONNECTION_URL needed for the application to work.

+`export const DB_CONNECTION_URL = "Url of your database";`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.